KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

     - Push all changes to GitHub.

  **Manual Deployment:**
-    - In the Heroku deployment tab, deploy to Heroku manually the first time, and closely monitor the process.
+    - In the Heroku deployment tab, deploy to Heroku manually the first time and closely monitor the process.
     - Once successful, you can set up automatic deployments.

 ### Version Control